Chapter Introduction

 Revelation 5:9-10

-A song that could only be sung to the One that could step forward and take the scroll.
-It is the 'most excellent' song, the perfect song.
-The song speaks of God's plan.
-He was slain.
-He purchased us with his blood.
+This was a song that could only be sung to the One that could step forward and take the scroll.
+The song speaks of God's plan for redemption.
+The song was sung by the elders who praised God for having redeemed them by the blood of Jesus.
+The elders represent every tribe, tongue, people, and nation.
+God’s people have been made kings and priests of God.
 He will gather us into a kingdom.
-He makes us priests.
-He appoints us to reign with Him on earth.
+He appoints us to reign with Him on earth when His kingdom comes.

 He is our kinsman redeemer cancelling out debt and acting on our behalf.